Can you recall the first time you realized you were going to be an illustrator? What were your earliest impressions?

 I love coming up with ideas and it’s really rewarding to see images come to fruition.

-Do you have a favourite artist?
-What is it about that artist’s work you like?
+Do you have a favourite illustrator?
+What is it about that illustrator’s work you like?

 If you could do something else, other than creating art, what would it be?